 Who Might Not Enjoy It

-- Fans of ultra-smooth, crowd-pleasing profiles
+- Fans of soft, easy-going scents

 - Anyone sensitive to leather or dry woods

-Comparisons – Is This the Best Alternative?
+Comparisons – Is This One of the Best Alternatives?

 If You Like Imperial Valley by Gissah